-Half dolls are just that--generally, the upper half of a human figure, without legs.
-Half dolls were produced without legs so that they could be attached to something useful--very commonly, pin cushions, but also wisk brooms, tea cozies, and numerous things that could grace a ladies dressing table, such as powder boxes.
+Half dolls are just that—generally the upper half of a human figure without legs.
+Half dolls were produced without legs so that they could be attached to something useful—very commonly, pincushions, but also whisk brooms, tea cozies, and numerous things that could grace a ladies dressing table, such as powder boxes.

 Years of Production

 The vast majority of half dolls were produced between 1900 and the 1920s, although some were produced earlier than that and some later.
 Some half dolls are still reproduced today.

 Companies That Produced Half Dolls

 Most half dolls were produced in Germany by firms such as Dressel & Kister, F. W. Goebel, Ernst, Bohne & Sohne, Heubach, Hertwig, Karl Schnider, and many others.
 Japan also flooded the market with inexpensive models.

 Sizes of Half Dolls

 Most half dolls are between two and six inches tall, although there are smaller and also a few larger examples.

 Half dolls are generally made of porcelain (glazed bisque, sometimes called china) although there are also models made in unglazed bisque.
 Half dolls have also been made out of composition, wax, and many other materials.

 Half dolls are often found unmarked, marked Germany or "Made in Germany," or with a four- or five-digit mold number.
 Models from Japan can be marked "Japan" or "Made in Japan".
 Only a few companies such as Dressel & Kister and F. W. Goebel would sometimes mark half dolls with their company's distinctive mark.